Skip to navigation Skip to content

 Check eligibility to other Centrelink administered payments for students.

-If claim for AIC already lodged see Assessing claims and forms for Assistance for Isolated Children (AIC).
+If a claim for AIC has already been lodged, see Assessing claims and forms for Assistance for Isolated Children (AIC).